Contentstack LogoContentstack Logo

 The request will fail due to the cross-origin policy set at Google’s server, which will not let you fetch the data, resulting in a CORS error at your client-side.

 2. To solve this problem, you can create an API Gateway URL in AWS with CORS enabled to serve the responses from the Google Maps API with our AWS Lambda function.
-For example:

 exports.handler = async (event) => {